tcprescott/sahasrahbot/docs/rtgg.md

 ### !sglbrackets
 Provides a URL to a seed using the SpeedGamingLive 2020 bracket stage flags.

+## Super Metroid Randomizer (SMR)

+### !totalrace
+Generate a seed using Total's Super Metroid Randomizer at https://sm.samus.link

+Here is a [list of currently supported presets](presets.md).
+The preset name will be the name of the file without the .yaml extension.

+Example `!totalrace casual_full`

+### !variarace
+Generate a seed using the Super Metroid VARIA Randomizer at https://randommetroidsolver.pythonanywhere.com/

+First argument is the settings preset, and the second argument is the skills preset.
+Lists of both presets can be found on the randomizer's website.

+Example `!totalrace default regular`

+**This is currently broken and will not function.**  There's no ETA on a fix.

+### !dashrace
+Generate a seed using the Super Metroid DASH Randomizer, found at https://dashrando.github.io/

+Example `!dashrace`

 ## Global Commands
 ### !lock